phonegap-build/docs-en/configuring/plugins.md

 To extend the native functionality exposed by the PhoneGap native-app container, PhoneGap Build supports a white-listed selection of PhoneGap Plugins.

-The list of all supported plugins is located on our <a href="https://build.phonegap.com/plugins" target="_blank">plugins repository.</a>
+Plugins can either be from <a href="https://build.phonegap.com/plugins" target="_blank">our repostiory</a> or from <a href="http://plugins.cordova.io">plugins.cordova.io</a>.

 Plugins need to be implemented differently for each platform, and may not be supported across all PhoneGap platforms.
 If you're deploying across multiple platforms, ensure that the experience degrades gracefully for users who do not have the plugin available.

-If you would like to contribute a plugin to PhoneGap Build, please see the [Contributing Plugins documentation](developer_contributing_plugins.md.html).
+If you would like to contribute a plugin to the PhoneGap Build repository, please see the [Contributing Plugins ](developer_contributing_plugins.md.html) documentation.
+To submit a plugin to <a href="http://plugins.cordova.io">plugins.cordova.io</a> please view their <a href="http://cordova.apache.org/docs/en/edge/guide_hybrid_plugins_index.md.html#Plugin%20Development%20Guide">documentation</a>.

 ## Including a plugin in your project

 There are two steps to including a plugin in your project:

   - <a href="#importing-config">Importing the native code using the config.xml</a>
   - <a href="#importing-native">Referencing the JavaScript code for the plugin</a>